KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 > [!NOTE]
 > Run this initial setup step only for a fresh test user that has not enrolled an authenticator app yet.
 If MFA is already enrolled, skip to **12.3 Manual Check: Start `USER_AUTH`**.

 This `initiate-auth` call starts a username-password sign-in with the password sent in the request.
-In this initial setup pass, the goal is not to study challenge negotiation yet; it is to get a short-lived access token that can authorize the user's software-token MFA enrollment.
+This setup pass gets a short-lived access token for software-token MFA enrollment.
+Challenge negotiation starts in **12.3 Manual Check: Start `USER_AUTH`**.

 ```bash
 aws cognito-idp initiate-auth \